Mark Dindal

-Mark Louis Dindal (born May 1960) is an American film director, effects animator, screenwriter, character designer, storyboard artist and voice actor, who is famous for having directed three animated films, Cats Don't Dance (1997), The Emperor's New Groove (2000), and Chicken Little (2005).
-He worked in many Disney projects as an effects animator, and also led the special effects for several films, such as The Little Mermaid (1989) and The Rescuers Down Under (1990).
+Mark Dindal (born 1960) is an American filmmaker, animator and voice actor.
+Best known for his work at Disney, he directed the company's 2000 animated film The Emperor's New Groove (2000), as well as their 2005 film Chicken Little.
+Prior, he was credited with animation work on the Disney Renaissance films The Little Mermaid (1989) and Aladdin (1992), as well as Tom and Jerry: The Movie (1992).
+In 1997, he briefly moved to Warner Bros.
+Animation and made his directorial debut with the film Cats Don't Dance, which won an Annie Award for Best Animated Film.
+Dindal directed the 2024 animated film The Garfield Movie for Sony Pictures and Alcon Entertainment, which was met with commercial success despite negative reviews.

 Early life

 Dindal was born in Columbus, Ohio in 1960.

 Growing up, Dindal was influenced by Disney films and Warner Bros.
-Saturday cartoons.
-One of his earliest influence was Disney's The Sword in the Stone, which he remembers his grandmother taking him to see when he was three years old.
-It also helped that his dad took art as a hobby and taught Dindal to draw while growing up in Syracuse, New York.
+Cartoons.
+One of his earliest influences was Disney's The Sword in the Stone, which he remembers his grandmother taking him to see when he was three years old.
+It also helped that his father took art as a hobby and taught Dindal to draw while growing up in Syracuse, New York.

 During his teen years, Dindal attended Jamesville-DeWitt High School, where he attended most of the art classes that the school had to offer, along with making comic strips and short films.
 Dindal learned animation at CalArts.
 He began working at Disney in 1980.

 Career

-Effects Animator at Disney (1980-1988)
+Effects Animator at Disney (1980–1988)

 His early work included The Fox and the Hound (1981), The Black Cauldron (1985), Mickey's Christmas Carol (1983), The Great Mouse Detective (1986), and Oliver & Company (1988), each following a very similar animation style in all the films.
 This style consisted of similar backgrounds with delicate animation and complex character effects, which was well received.